Fourth Army (Romania): The Cold War

 The 3rd Military Region, formed after the war in Cluj, changed its name to 3rd Army Command on 30 April 1960.
 During this time, the training of the officers and the band was made in the new concept of country defense and national military doctrine.
 Thousands of soldiers participated in the national economy, including the harvest.
 The army troops participated massively at removing the effects of the catastrophic floods of 1970 and 1975 and of the 1977 Vrancea earthquake.
 The intervention of some Warsaw Pact states in Czechoslovakia (except Romania) and the invasion of this country in August 1968, led to profound changes in the structure of 3rd Army Command.
 At that time, there began the formation of the new 81st Mechanized Division (at Dej), the existing 11th and 18th Mechanized Divisions (from Oradea and Timișoara) were strengthened, as was the 6th Tank Division (from Târgu Mureș).
 In the next year (1969), it was appreciated that the fighting capacity of the 3rd Army Command grew by over 75% from the point of view of the personnel, and about 55% in regards to military equipment.

 Doctrinal reasons, as well as the tense political-military situation in the 1980s, resulted in the organization of the Romanian Land Forces on four army headquarters.
-Starting with 5 April 1980, the 3rd Army Command changed its name again to 4th Army Command.
+Starting with 5 April 1980, the 3rd Army Command changed its name again to 4th Army Command with its headquarters located in Cluj-Napoca.

 In 1989, the 4th Army Command was reported to consist of the 6th Tank Division (Targu Mureș), named as Horia, Cloșca și Crișan Division, the 11th Mechanised Division "Carei" (Oradea), and the 81st Mechanised Division "Someș" (Dej), as well as smaller units: the 1st Mountain Bde, 5th Mountain Bde, and 37th Tactical Missile Brigade.

 The 11th Mechanised Division "Carei" reportedly consisted of the following units: